 The FDA monitors and regulates iodine claiming “people might use it to make methamphetamines” even though they have nothing to back up this claim.

 It’s relatively cheap.
 By ignoring iodine, hundreds and potentially thousands of profit-generating products have plenty of customers.
-Now that the market is run by competing products, why would they let us know about a cheap preventative solution?
+Why would they let us find out about a cheap preventative solution that cuts their profit?

 So how do I get started with iodine?

 The only person that knows how to get you started properly is you.
 Even when we work with a doctor or other practitioner, we still need to be our own self-healing advocate if we’d really like to succeed.

 But we’re all so much different that there is no single starting point.
 Even two people with the same body-type still lead different daily lives and have different adjustments to make.

 Some of us do not yet realize the importance of what we’re going for here.
 This page may help put the situation into perspective whyiodine.com/start

 There is really no easy way to cut this.
 We need to learn more about our environment and a handful of important nutrients.